-The following internships are open to undergraduate and graduate students or MIT alumni.
-Internships typically start three times per year, with the fall or spring semester or in the summer.
-Internships are unpaid.
-If course credit is offered by a student intern’s academic institution, we’re happy to discuss terms with the intern’s academic advisor.
-Resume and cover letter required for all applications.
+Internships typically start three times per year, with the fall or spring semester or in the summer and are typically paid.
+If your home institution or granting organization funds your internship, please let us know.
+Also, if course credit is offered by your academic institution, we are happy to discuss terms with your academic advisor.
+Résumé and cover letter required for all applications.
 Collections internships are available during weekday museum hours only (Monday through Friday, 10 a.m. - 5 p.m.).

 The MIT Museum is seeking interns for semester-long internships to work with materials in the Architecture and Design Collections.
 Projects may include inventory, arrangement, and description of architectural drawings and papers, and production of finding aids as appropriate.
 The intern will learn standards and procedures for safe object handling and may learn the basics of cataloging objects in the local database system and assisting with research requests.
 Additional responsibilities may include projects for current or future exhibitions in the museum.
 Interns should have a background in art history, architectural history, architectural design, or related fields.
 To apply, please fill out the online application listing “Architecture and Design” in the Opportunity field.

 This position is ideal for retired librarians, archivists, teachers and other professionals (or experienced volunteers) who like working with people; are curious about science, technology, architecture, art, and/or MIT history; and like working “behind-the- scenes.”
-We are looking for volunteers available to work a minimum of 4 hours a week, sometime between 10 am and 4 pm, Monday to Friday.
+We are looking for volunteers available to work a minimum of four hours a week, sometime between 10 a.m. and 4 p.m., Monday to Friday.
 (We welcome current MLS or Museum Studies students as volunteers, but students may wish to apply for an internship instead.)